 Lincoln Financial Claims Process

-Lincoln Financial provides multiple ways to file life insurance claims.
-Beneficiaries can submit claims online through the company's website, by phone at 800-454-6265, or by mail.
-You'll need the policy number, death certificate and completed claim forms.
+Beneficiaries can file a Lincoln Financial life insurance claim online, by phone at 800-454-6265 or by mail.
+You'll need the policy number, a certified death certificate and completed claim forms.

-Lincoln Financial assigns a dedicated claims specialist to guide beneficiaries through the process and answer questions.
-The company processes most claims within five to seven business days after receiving all required documentation.
+Lincoln Financial assigns a dedicated claims specialist to beneficiaries and processes most claims within five to seven business days after receiving all required documentation.

 For accelerated benefits riders or living benefits claims, contact your financial professional or call the claims department directly.
 Lincoln Financial also offers beneficiaries the option to receive death benefit proceeds as a lump sum or through other payout options.